anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Ignorant men raise questions that wise men answered a thousand years ago.
+Quote: Love at first sight is easy to understand; it's when two people have been looking at each other for a lifetime that it becomes a miracle.

-By: Johann Wolfgang von Goethe
+By: Amy Bloom